-The global Gaming as a Service (GaaS) market is projected to grow at a CAGR of 32.04% to reach a value of US$7.790 billion by 2025, from US$1.470 billion in 2019.
+The global Gaming as a Service (GaaS) market is projected to grow at a CAGR of 38.77% to reach a value of US$18.407 billion by 2027, up from US$1.858 billion in 2020.
 The increasing number of gamers globally is the major factor behind the growing demand for gaming as a service market.

 The growing number of smartphone users coupled with rising internet penetration is supporting the market growth of gaming as a service.
-An upsurge of competitive gaming on mobile, laptops and consoles along with increasing expenditure required to customize and upgrade the assembled PCs and gaming laptops in order to play upcoming games is also contributing to the escalating demand for gaming as a service.
-Gamers are increasingly demanding the advanced hardware requirements to experience the best graphics, refresh rate, and FPS (frames per second) settings.
-This is encouraging gamers to switch their preferences to other solutions such as gaming as service (GaaS), thereby, augmenting the market growth.
+An upsurge in competitive gaming on mobile devices, laptops, and consoles, along with increasing expenditure required to customize and upgrade the assembled PCs and gaming laptops in order to play upcoming games, is also contributing to the escalating demand for gaming as a service.
+Gamers are increasingly demanding advanced hardware requirements to experience the best graphics, refresh rate, and FPS (frames per second) settings.
+This is encouraging gamers to switch their preferences to other solutions such as gaming as a service (GaaS), thereby, augmenting the market growth.

-However, due to the presence of the substitute, that is, traditional gaming on PCs or consoles in which the game needs to be purchased, downloaded and updated, is restraining the market growth of gaming as a service.
-Furthermore, the unavailability of proper infrastructure to provide a good internet connection strength and internet speed in some of the developing and emerging economies is another factor that is hampering the growth of this market.
+However, the presence of the substitute, that is, traditional gaming on PCs or consoles in which the game needs to be purchased, downloaded, and updated, is restraining the market growth of gaming as a service.
+Furthermore, the unavailability of proper infrastructure to provide good internet connection strength and internet speed in some of the developing and emerging economies is another factor that is hampering the growth of this market.

 File Streaming to contribute significantly to the market growth over the forecast period

 File streaming technology is poised to grow at a decent CAGR during the forecast period.
-This is due to the fact that the use of this technology enables the streaming of the games easier as by only downloading a little portion of the game, the game is accessible by the players even in low-bandwidth and poor internet speed conditions.
-The market for video streaming technology holds considerable market share.
-For video streaming, the game is available on the cloud, and no part of the game needs to be downloaded, although a high bandwidth and high-speed internet connection is required.
+This is due to the fact that the use of this technology enables the streaming of the games easier as by only downloading a small portion of the game, the game is accessible by the players even in low bandwidth and poor internet speed conditions.
+The market for video streaming technology holds a considerable market share.
+For video streaming, the game is available on the cloud, and no part of the game needs to be downloaded, although a high bandwidth and high-speed internet connection are required.

 The North American region to grow at a noteworthy pace over the forecast period